 What About Soil and Water?

-Water Blue Agave after planting and once or twice weekly for the first month while the root system establishes itself.
+Water the Blue Agave after planting and once or twice weekly for the first month while the root system establishes itself.
 The agave is very drought-tolerant and once established doesn’t require any supplemental water for good growth.

 Is It Easy to Maintain?